Edillower/HeyMavic/LOG.md

 - Fixed execute former command error in text mod by David
 - Added customization for IBM-watson speech-to-text service by David

+## Feb 27 Update Notes:
+- Updated with new NLC by David

 ## Feb XX Update Notes (by XXXX):
 - ALWAYS update this log when changes are made!!!